rehierl/abstract-properties/14-x-types-of-scopes/14-x-implementations/1-0-implementations.md

 <!-- ======================================================================= -->
 # an implementation-based point of view

-Note that the following definitions and restrictions are in regards to the definition of default scopes (i.e. **upper boundaries**).
-That is, future definitions may introduce even further restrictions that can not be covered at this point.
+Note that the following restrictions are in regards to the definition of default scopes (i.e. **upper boundaries**).

+Note that future extensions may possibly **restrict a scope to a prefix** of its default scope.
+However, extensions remain subject to the restrictions which will be layed out below.

 <!-- ======================================================================= -->
 ## implementation-based restrictions